 The answer, then, was to use raised, perpendicular signposts outside of the stadium together with drop-down signs on the general concourses inside the stadium; both types easily readable from a distance and located well above head-height so that people can walk beneath them.

 Simon Borg goes on to explain that: “The principle behind the signposts is to use the LED screens to display the variable headline destinations — i.e. the gate numbers — so patrons can orientate themselves quickly.
 As they arrive at their gate, traditional sign boards will direct them into the stadium.
 Inside, we didn’t want to create any obstacles or for the signs to be obscured by crowds, hence the need for the drop-down sign design.

 "Just painting enormous numbers and letters onto the walls was never an option for us.”Simon Borg, Creative Director for Wayfinding and Brand Activation, Populous

 Collaboration is key

-As well as helping people find their seats, these drop-down signs serve a secondary purpose; they conceal miles and miles of electrical cabling.
-Design innovations like this could only be achieved through close collaboration with the architecture teams, says Borg: “Key to the strategy for Tottenham Hotspur Stadium was for the wayfinding team to work with the architects at the earliest possible stage in the project so we could integrate the signage into the fabric of the building.
+As well as allowing spectators to navigate to their seats, these drop-down signs serve a secondary purpose, concealing miles and miles of electrical cabling.
+Design innovations like this could only be achieved through close collaboration between the architecture and wayfinding design teams.
+Therefore the strategy for Tottenham Hotspur Stadium was for the wayfinding team to work with the architects at the earliest possible stage in the project so that the signage could be integrated into the fabric of the building.

 “The stadium itself is stunning, and we wanted to develop a wayfinding system that enhanced its design.
 You can see this in the subtle details; the perforations in the signboards that echo those on the façade of the stadium; the subtle activation of the Tottenham Hotspur brand through the use of the club’s colours and its preferred modern typeface, Apex.
 Just painting enormous numbers and letters onto the walls was never an option for us.”